Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     second_flee_damage:X, //How much damage this ghost can take in one suction before it enters its second flee state, escaping 2.5 seconds later.
 If absent, never enters second flee state. affected_by:["<method>"], //The methods this portrait ghost is affected by aside from vacuuming.
 Allowed values: dust, fire, water, ice.
 Default = none. drop_pearls:0b, //Whether this portrait ghost should drop pearls.
-Default = 1b. drop_poison_mushrooms:0b, //Whether this portrait ghost should drop poison mushrooms.
+Default = 1b. drop_timer_loot:0b, //Whether this portrait ghost should drop loot based on how long it is being vacuumed.
 Default = 1b. training_room_score:X, //Score granted to the one who reeled in the ghost in the training room.
 Default = 0.

     //Ghost default overwrites
     health:X, //Health at spawn.
-Only applies to ghost types that have health. loot:{ //Loot this ghost drops upon defeat. drop_at_0:1b, //When set, spawns the loot the moment health drops to 0, otherwise spawns it the moment the ghost is reeled in.
+Only applies to ghost types that have health. loot:{ //Loot this ghost drops upon defeat. drop_at_0:{ //Spawns the provided loot contents the moment health drops to 0, the other loot contents spawn the moment the ghost is captured.
+Mansions can modify this loot with their "loot_chances_ghost" function.
 Only applies to ghost types that have health.
+            //See loot documentation for other variables.
+        },
         //See loot documentation for other variables.
     },
     speed:X, //The movement speed of the ghost.